boxboat/grypeadmissioncontroller/README.md

 This runs [grype](https://github.com/anchore/grype) as an admission controller.
 There is a `configmap` which allows you to specify a grype config file which is where most or all of the customization should take place.
 Everything else is a simple "accept this pod JSON, scan it" operation.
 Grype will use caching (by default) to avoid murdering the CVE database, but this can be disabled for air-gapped environments.
 There is documentation on editing the `configmap` for adding whitelists in the `configmap`.

+## I need help!
+I can't get my pods to run after installing this!

+We would be glad to help you fix your applications and help with kubernetes in general!
+You can [contact us here](https://boxboat.com/company/contact-us/).
+Please do not open issues with your specific applications problems.

 ## Why?

 Shift-left the security scanning portions.
 This allows for a more natural workflow with gitops/helm charts being able to grab pods from their respective registries without giving up the security scanning which might be baked into your own registry.